-One thing many of us enjoy is opening up that new update for a game, playing through all of the new story progression, clicking through each storyline with ease and expectation.
+One thing many of us enjoy is opening up that new update for a game, playing through all of the new story progression, clicking through each line of dialogue with ease and excitement.
 It’s a joy.

-The grind of free-roam ruins that, it breaks our immersion and destroys our illusion, we are no longer the MC living the story we are just the people playing the game.
+The grind of free-roam ruins that, it breaks our immersion and destroys our illusion, we are no longer the MC living the story, we’re just people playing a game.
 We want that next part of the story, but we have to repeat the same scene in a particular way in order to increase points, agonizingly rushing through it just to see a little more.

 That grind is not a substitute for content.
 It’s not delivering anything to my experience and breaks the stories flow.

 It honestly starts to feel like a job, I have to go here, do that, travel back, find this object, click on these things in a specific order, go back here and talk to this person, and sometimes they make you get a job in the game.

 It’s painful even typing that.